 Future Electronics Highlights Onsemi Solutions For Smarter, Safer Autonomous Mobile Robots

+Future Electronics is excited to feature onsemi's advanced subsystem solutions designed to accelerate the development of Autonomous Mobile Robots (AMRs), industrial cobots, and autonomous guided vehicles (AGVs).

-(MENAFN- ForPressRelease) Montreal, Canada (forpressrelease ) September 22, 2025 - Future Electronics is excited to feature onsemi's advanced subsystem solutions designed to accelerate the development of Autonomous Mobile Robots (AMRs), industrial cobots, and autonomous guided vehicles (AGVs).
+Montreal, Canada - September 22, 2025 - Future Electronics is excited to feature onsemi's advanced subsystem solutions designed to accelerate the development of Autonomous Mobile Robots (AMRs), industrial cobots, and autonomous guided vehicles (AGVs).

 onsemi's portfolio integrates intelligent sensing, robust motor control, and reliable communication to enable next-generation robotics.
 Key components include the NCS32100 inductive sensor, NCN26010 10Base-T1S transceiver, NCD83591 gate driver with NTMFS0D9N04XM MOSFET, and the AR0234CS image sensor, all engineered to deliver seamless movement, real-time data exchange, and heightened environmental awareness.